Winter Storm Survival Guide for Virginia

 • Have a home inventory.

-How to keep your pets safe
+Prepare to protect your pets

 • Have extra pet food and water on hand plus any necessary medications.